 - Scream 2.
-The first two characters to bite it are black, both in horrifying ways.
-Omar Epps (pre-House), through use of barely audible whispers to draw him close enough to the wall of the toilet to get stabbed in the ear, to Jada Pinkett being stabbed repeatedly in front of hundreds of witnesses who think it's an act and even encourage the killer.
+The first character to die is black.
+Omar Epps (pre-House), through use of barely audible whispers to draw him close enough to the wall of the toilet to get stabbed in the ear.

 - In American Psycho, The first victim the films shows Patrick Bateman killing is a homeless black man.
 Of course, it's debatable whether he really did the killing, or if it was just a figment of his imagination - like the other killings in the film.

 - Possibly intentionally lampshaded in another deep-sea creature feature, Leviathan (1989): Ernie Hudson bravely survives 90 minutes of battling the unholy result of a top-secret Soviet experiment on the bottom of the sea... after which, as he, Peter Weller and The Girl make it to the safety of the surface, the monster returns and offs him 2 minutes before the end credits.
 Still a good way to go, especially considering who avenges his demise.

 - Fantastic Four: Rise of the Silver Surfer: The gruff black general is killed by Doctor Doom.

 - Wing Commander: When Paladin and Knight (the black guy) are making a torpedo run on a battleship, Knight blows up even though he took just as many hits as Paladin did.

 - The Gaia's Vengeance flick Kingdom of the Spiders plays it straight as well.
 The one farm in town owned by a black couple is ground zero for the imminent tarantula invasion.
 The husband is the first human to die, after the spiders kill his cattle and dog.